Allergy, Immunodeficiency, Autoimmunity and COVID-19 Vaccination Frequently Asked Questions (FAQ)

 In New Zealand the Pfizer/BioNTech Comirnaty vaccine has been provisionally approved by Medsafe. www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-vaccines

-Provisional approval for use of mRNA vaccines in the 12-15 years age group has been made following careful evaluation of the available data supporting safety and efficacy.
+From 10 January 2022 in Australia, and from 17 January 2022 in New Zealand, all children from five years of age are eligible for COVID-19 vaccination.
+The approval of mRNA vaccines in children aged from 5 to 16 years has been made following careful evaluation of the available data supporting safety and efficacy.

 Q 3: Does mRNA which is used in the Pfizer and Moderna vaccines integrate into our own DNA?